suse-edge/suse-edge.github.io/docs/quickstart/elemental-utm-aarch64.md

 ```

 **NOTE:** The `rpi.raw` image has two partitions. `RPI_BOOT` contains the boot loader files and `COS_LIVE` the Elemental files, where the `livecd-cloud-config.yaml` file needs to be copied.
-The easiest way to run a K3s HA cluster is by installing a first node using the `--cluster-init` flag and then, start adding nodes.

 ### UTM VM